News about heavy metals found in baby food can leave parents with a lot of questions.

 Should my baby be tested for heavy metal exposure?

 Until more information about metals in baby foods becomes available, experts say there's no need to get children tested.
-Tests that look at a child's hair for metal exposure also are not recommended, since this type of testing is scientifically unproven and often inaccurate.
+Tests that look at a child's hair for toxic metal exposure also are not recommended, since this type of testing is scientifically unproven and often inaccurate.

 Talk with your pediatrician

 If you're concerned about metals exposure in your child, talk with your pediatrician.
 Your regional

 Pediatric Environmental Health Specialty Unit (PEHSU) have staff who can also talk with parents about concerns over environmental toxins.